Unique cut tape management system.

-Electronic circuits are constructed from a large number of different components, most are very small and many lack any means of identification.
+Electronic circuits are constructed from a large number of different components.
+Most are very small and many lack any means of identification.

 - Reel & Cut Tape Stock: Reels of component tape are the most common packaging format.
 Large labels for reels and small labels for component tapes are provided.

-BarCodes & Scanners
+BarCode Labels & Barcode Scanners

-Both fully supported
+Both fully supported.

-Nice neat print out of all the parts you need
+Nice neat printout of all the parts you need.

-Supports both wired or wireless Scanners
+Supports both wired and wireless barcode scanners.

-Label all of your parts with easy to print labels and barcodes.
-Wired or Wireless bar code scanners easily scan your labels and locate parts in your database.
+Label all of your parts with easy-to-print labels and barcodes.
+Wired or wireless barcode scanners easily scan your labels and locate parts in your database.

-Labels and Printer
+Labels and Printers

 Custom labels for each storage type.

-All labels use unique Bar Code IDs
+All labels use unique barcode IDs.

-Supports both Direct and Thermal Transfer
+Supports both Direct and Thermal Transfer printers.

-PartSync provides support for three label sizes:
+PartSync provides support for four label sizes:

-- 2.25 x 0.75 Inch Engineering Stock Labels
+- 2.25 x 0.75 inch Engineering Stock Labels

-- 3.0 x 2.0 Inch Reel and Shelf Labels
+- 3.0 x 2.0 inch Reel and Shelf Labels

-- 1.5 x .18 Tape Tag Labels
+- 1.5 x 0.18 inch Tape Tag Labels

 PartSync is a desktop database application used to manage electronic part data, Bill of Materials (BOM), component kits and vendor purchase lists.
-PartSync provides advanced features for labeling, material storage and bar coded labels.
+PartSync provides advanced features for labeling, material storage and barcoded labels.
 Search engines make finding parts and part information fast and easy.
-A datasheet librarian organizes component documents and a PCB Footprint library supports PCB design activities.
+A datasheet librarian organizes component documents, and a PCB footprint library supports PCB design activities.

-Since the ACE/JET DB tools are built into Windows, and since a single .mdb or .accdb file transports the entire database, remote users do not need to connect with a remote server when working with part data.
+Since the ACE/JET database tools are built into Windows, and since a single .mdb or .accdb file transports the entire database, remote users do not need to connect with a remote server when working with part data.
 PartSync includes support for synchronizing client data with remote "Repositories" which keeps all clients up to date.